-Disney World provides extensive facilities for all forms of disabilities including visual, auditory, mobility & cognitive disabilities.
+Disney World provides extensive facilities for all forms of disability including visual, auditory, mobility & cognitive disabilities.
 Our helpful Guide to Walt Disney World with Disabilities provides an overview of services available.

 Disney World provides extensive facilities for all forms of disabilities including visual, auditory, mobility & cognitive disabilities.
 You are able to contact Walt Disney World at (407) 560-2547 or [email protected] prior to your visit to discuss your requirements.